 Much of Bekki’s work is driven by her belief in the importance of a strong, cohesive Jewish community and the Jewish value of Hachnasat Orchim, or welcoming the stranger.
 These values spring from her own experiences growing up in West Lafayette, Ind., within a small tight-knit Jewish community.

 Bekki joined Beth Emet’s professional team in July 2001 after working as Associate Executive Director and Membership Director at Temple Sholom of Chicago.
 She previously was a Field Consultant with the Chicago Chapter of Hadassah; Midwest Regional Director of Young Judaea, a national Zionist youth movement; and Assistant Director at Camp Young Judaea in Waupaca, Wis.
+Following her passion for Jewish camping, Bekki is a member of the Camp Young Judaea Board.

 She is a senior member of the National Association of Temple Administrators (NATA), served on the NATA National Board and the Executive Board, was the co-chair of the NATA 2017 annual conference (Boston) and the NATA Online Educational Task Force, and has worked on numerous NATA Committees.
 She also has served as the President of Chicago-area Association of Synagogue Administration (CASA) and is a graduate of Leadership Evanston (a program through Evanston Community Foundation).